Kings Without Kingdoms.

 When you stop chasing image and start embodying purpose.

-So next time you see someone stomping through social media, barking about how alpha they are - ask one question:
+So next time you see someone stomping through social media, barking about how alpha they are - ask one question -

 Where's your kingdom, bro?

 Not the props.
-Not the car.
-Not the reel.

 The kingdom.